 These resources are intended to support clinical providers in the implementation of SMBP.
 Topics include the scientific evidence and rationale for SMBP, technical considerations for SMBP, patient education, and details on the MAP framework.

-Patient Resource Library
+Community-based Organization and Patient Resource Library

 Administrative/IT Resource Library